top of page

 Know that you are worth it.
 Stop limiting your desires and dreams when answering “What do I want?”

-And if you don’t know what that is, then this is the point where you need to start to work on yourself.
-Learn about your values and what you want for yourself in relation to those values.
+If you’re unsure about what that is, now is the time to focus on self-improvement.
+Understand your values and what you desire for yourself in alignment with those values.

-All while being mindful that not knowing what you truly want is different from deep down knowing but feeling too guilty to come to terms with it for whatever reasons.
-Know the difference.
+Remember, not knowing what you truly want differs from having a deep understanding but feeling too guilty to accept it for whatever reasons.
+Recognize the difference.

-Do the work to know where your feelings are coming from and start being honest with yourself.
+Work on identifying the source of your feelings and start being truthful with yourself.

 Is What You Want Truly Feasible?

-1% over time makes up a hell of a lot more than you'd think.
-You’re using minimal energy to survive the rest of your day or week.
+Over time, even a 1% effort adds up significantly more than you might expect.
+You're conserving energy to get through the rest of your day or week.

 What’s Scaring You From Doing It?